Louise McWhirter: New moon analysis

 In a shorter timeframe, McWhirter uses the new moon for timing market turns.
 The key idea is that she would pay attention to planets which make an astrological aspect to the new moon, and watch them as the moon passes through them later.

 Comparison with W. D. Gann

 Identity suspicion

 M. G. Bucholtz suspects that “Louise McWhirter” is not the author's real name.
 His reason is that he comes across no other books by McWhirter and finds no other sources mentioning this person.
 He believes that the real identity of Louise McWhirter was famous market forecaster W. D. Gann, whom Bucholtz believes used similar techniques in market predictions.
 According to Pythagorean numerology, the names “W. D. Gann” and “Louise McWhirter” share the same numerological root of “9”.
-It is possibly not an coincidence, since some people believe that Gann was an numerologist.
+It is possibly not a coincidence, since some people believe that Gann was an numerologist.

 Gann’s financial timetable

 One of the biggest connection between McWhirter and Gann is that McWhirter's Nodal cycle theory is very similar to Gann's “financial timetable”.
 It is timetable with alternating 18- and 19-year cycle, which mimics the Nodal cycle very closely.
 Like McWhirter's theory, Gann also found that the stock market follows a rhythm of 18–19 years.
 Here is a modernised example of the table: